This is an expanded version of an article originally published in "Front Page" of 22 October 2002.

 So both Lenin and Mussolini simply made explicit certain ideas that modern-day Leftists usually feel the need to deny but often still practice when they get into power (e.g. Pol Pot).
 Unlike the Communists, however, Mussolini did not make any truly revolutionary changes or carry out any great "purges" so again was undoubtedly to the Right of Stalin -- but that is not saying much, of course.
 Mass "purges" (murders of whole classes of people) and revolution are not generally advocated by modern-day Leftists either.

 Despite his being much more upfront about his authoritarian ideas than any modern-day Leftist would be, Mussolini's Leftism was, like modern-day Western Leftism, in fact comparatively mild compared with Stalin's.
 This made Italian Fascism a much more popular creed than Stalin's Communism.
 This is perhaps most clearly seen by the always persuasive "voting with your feet" criterion.
 Mussolini made no effort to prevent Italians from emigrating and although some anti-Fascists did, net emigration actually FELL under Mussolini.
 Compare this with Stalin and the Berlin wall.
 One notes that modern-day Leftists in the Western world today also never seem to feel the need to emigrate -- for all their swingeing criticisms of contemporary Western society.
+They talk about it but don't do it.

 It should also be noted that, like many modern-day Leftists Mussolini gained power through political rather than revolutionary means.
 His famous march on Rome was only superficially revolutionary.
 The King of Italy and the army approved of him because of his pragmatic policies so did not oppose the march.
 So this collusion ensured that Mussolini's "revolution" was essentially bloodless.